Fenmaz/quadtree/README.md

 # Quadtree

-A Quadtree Implementation in Python.
+A quadtree implementation for representing points in an image in Python.

 ### Instructions: